Skip to main content

 Prerequisites

-• You have patcher installed either locally or as a GitHub Actions Workflow in your repository
+• Patcher installed either locally or as a GitHub Actions workflow in your repository

 Overview

-In this tutorial we will walk you through the following steps:
+In this tutorial, we will guide you through the following steps:

 • Running patcher generate to template the patch

-In this tutorial we'll use the patcher-test module from the gruntwork-io/terraform-aws-utilities repository.
-This module has a version v0.10.3 that we'll intentionally specify as outdated in our infrastructure unit, and we'll write a patch to go out with the v0.10.4 release.
-You can find the full, real-world example here, but we'll walk through the steps to arrive there below.
+For this tutorial, we will use the patcher-test module from the gruntwork-io/terraform-aws-utilities repository.
+The module has a version v0.10.3, which we will intentionally mark as outdated in our infrastructure unit.
+We will then write a patch to upgrade the module for the v0.10.4 release.
+You can view the full, real-world example here, but we will walk through the steps to recreate it below.

-Let's say you want to add a new required variable to the patcher-test module.
-This type of change definitely counts as a breaking change, because if consumers of your module don't update their attributes to include the new variable, then OpenTofu will fail to plan/apply the infrastructure going forward.
+Suppose you need to add a new required variable to the patcher-test module.
+This change qualifies as a breaking change because consumers of your module must update their configurations to include the new variable.
+Without this update, OpenTofu will fail when planning or applying the infrastructure.

 Add the new sampleinput variable to variables.tf: